nglrx/pipes/README.md

 Copies the portion of array marked by start and end to position specified by `target` within the same array.

 If `start` is not specified then it copies from the beginning of array.
-If `end` is not specified then it copies till the end of array.\
+If `end` is not specified then it copies till the end of array.<br />
 Negative values of start and end are treated as length + start/end.

 Usage: `array | copyWithin : target [ : start ] [ : end ]`